VTC (Voice Type Classifier)

 cp -a $vtc_output_dir/$wav_dir_name/. $wav_dir

-vihi distribute-all-rttm
+vihi distribute-all-rttm.

 Last updated